Scherso/Scherso/README.md

 <h3 align="left">

-   👋 Hey there, I'm a highschool student and aspiring developer
+   👋 Hey there, I'm a highschool student and software developer

 </h3>